How To Protect Yourself As An Empath

 Remember you? you have needs too and they are as important as anyone else’s.

-Tune in to your body, your feelings, and your higher-self.
+Tune in to your body, your feelings, and your higher self.
 Take the time to reconnect with yourself on a daily basis.
+Being an empath, you’re most likely good at it.
+You just need to do it more often.

 Nourish your heart and spirit with uplifting activities that help you stay present and balanced.